altocodenl/tagaway/readme.md

    - If the file is a non-mp4 video:
       - If the `original` query parameter is truthy, the original video is served.
       - Otherwise, the mp4 version of the video is served.
 If the conversion is still ongoing, a 404 is returned with body `'pending'`.
 If the conversion ended up in an error, a 500 is returned with body `'error'`.
+   - If a valid `range` header is present, a 206 is returned along with the requested part of the file.

 - `GET /thumb/SIZE/ID`
    - Thumb must exist and the user must have permissions to see it (otherwise, 404).